3 Crisis Management Case Studies We Can Learn From

 Unfortunately, there were a few key problems with Target’s response.
-First, it responded before officials were fully aware of the scope and cause of the problem.
-This forced Target to later walk back some of its statements, such as the number of customers whose information was hacked.
+First, it responded before its management was fully aware of the scope and cause of the problem.
+This forced Target to later walk back some of its statements, including the number of customers whose information was hacked.
 In the eyes of the consumer, it made Target seem unprepared, unprofessional, and even a bit suspicious.

 2. The Volkswagen emissions scandal

 Unfortunately, the way the company handled the scandal made things even worse.
-As the story continued to evolve, the company’s response was seen as inconsistent and, at times, contradictory to previous statements.
-Executives claimed they didn’t know about the cheating, only to reveal they did just a few days later.
+As the story evolved, the company’s response was seen as inconsistent and, at times, contradictory to previous statements.
+Executives claimed they did not know about the cheating, only to reveal they did just a few days later.
 Meanwhile, the company’s PR and social media teams struggled to keep up.
-As the company set out to recall millions of vehicles, officials promised to reimburse some, but not all, customers for their troubles.
+As the company set out to recalled millions of vehicles, officials promised to reimburse some, but not all, customers for their troubles.